cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 # Supervised Learning

-Now that we have reviewed some of the necessary background material, we will will begin examining the most common type of machine learning problem: _supervised learning_.
+Now that we have reviewed some of the necessary background material, we will begin examining the most common type of machine learning problem: _supervised learning_.
 Supervised learning is applied to problems where the available data contains many different labeled examples, and the problem involves finding a model that maps a set of features (inputs) to labels (outputs).

-Although data can take many different forms (i.e. numbers, vectors, images, text, 3D structures, etc.), we can think of a dataset as a collection of of $(\mathbf{x}, y)$ pairs, where $\mathbf{x}$ is a set of features, and $y$ is the label to be predicted.
-For now, we will consider the simplest case where $\mathbf{x}$ is a vector of floating-point numbers and $y$ is either (a) one of a finite number of mutually classes, or (b) a scalar quantity.
+Although data can take many different forms (i.e. numbers, vectors, images, text, 3D structures, etc.), we can think of a dataset as a collection of $(\mathbf{x}, y)$ pairs, where $\mathbf{x}$ is a set of features, and $y$ is the label to be predicted.
+For now, we will consider the simplest case where $\mathbf{x}$ is a vector of floating-point numbers and $y$ is either (a) one of a finite number of mutually exclusive classes, or (b) a scalar quantity.
 In case (a), the supervised learning problem is a _classification problem_, where we must learn a model that makes prediction $\hat{y}$ of the class $y$ associated with the set of features $\mathbf{x}$.
 In case (b), the supervised learning problem is a _regression problem_, where we must learn a model that produces an estimate $\hat{y}$ of $y$ based on $\mathbf{x}$.

 For both classification and regression problems, we can think of a model as a function $f: \mathcal{X} \rightarrow \mathcal{Y}$ that maps the space of possible features $\mathcal{X}$ into the space of possible labels $\mathcal{Y}$.

 ![Illustration of a Supervised Model](supervised_model.svg)

-Ideally, we would like the function $f$ to be a _valid_ model, meaning it maps every possible set of features in $\mathcal{X}$ to the correct output label; however, finding such a function may be impossible for a number of reasons.
+Ideally, we would like the function $f$ to be a _valid_ model.
+We define a model to be valid if it correctly predicts labels across the entire domain $\mathcal{X}$.
+In practice, this means generalizing well to both seen and unseen data; however, finding such a function may be difficult for a number of reasons.
 First, it is possible that $\mathcal{X}$ might be an infinite set, meaning it is impossible to verify that $f$ is valid for all sets of features $\mathbf{x}$.
 In some situations, we may not even know what the correct labels are for every single $\mathbf{x}$.
 For these reasons, it might appear that _learning_ a valid model $f: \mathcal{X} \rightarrow \mathcal{Y}$ is an impossible challenge.

 Fortunately, we have a powerful tool that we can use to tackle this seemingly insurmountable task: _data_.
 Using the data we have gathered, we can estimate the validity of a model by determining how well it _fits_ the data.
 Quantitatively speaking, we say that a model $f$ fits a dataset of $(\mathbf{x}_i,y_i)$ pairs if $f(\mathbf{x}_i) \approx y_i$ for each $i$.